B.A.Sc.(Mech.Eng), Waterloo (1974)

 Liquid Fuel Combustion, in particular modelling of mixture combustion using continuous thermodynamics, bio-fuels, ignition, high pressure effects.

-Energy Conversion: reciprocating steam engines, heat transfer in district energy systems.
+Energy Conversion: reciprocating steam engines.

 Brief slide show on current research